Daffan/the-barn-challenge/README.md

 The requirements above are just suggestions.
 If you run into any issue, please contact organizers for help (zfxu@utexas.edu).

 ## Installation
 Follow the instructions below to run simulations on your local machines.
+(You can skip 1-6 if you only use Singularity container)

 1. Create a virtual environment (we show examples with python venv, you can use conda instead)
 ```